Nebyula/Odin-Recipes/README.md

-This will be my first rpoject tackling HTML with help from a friend.
+This will be my first project tackling HTML creating a web page on reciepes on the internet.